FrozenHearth/FrozenHearth/README.md

 - 📫 How to reach me: ...
 - ⚡ Fun fact: ...-->

-A passionate frontend engineer - I started out as a fullstack intern, eventually transitioning into front-end, and have 3 years and 10 months of experience.
+A passionate frontend engineer - I started out as a fullstack intern, eventually transitioning into front-end, and have 4 years of experience.

 Love building beautiful and intuitive UIs.